 If you're looking for a concise, low-effort source of insight, inspiration, and good common sense, A Tip a Day could be the answer.

-A Tip a Day comes to you in email every day, Monday through Friday, sent between 4 AM and 8 AM New York time.
+A Tip a Day comes to you by email or RSS feed, every day, Monday through Friday, between 4 AM and 8 AM New York time.
+It is posted to Twitter daily at 10 AM.
 It's 20 to 30 words at most, and in those words it gives you a new perspective on the hassles of work life.

 A Tip a Day is especially useful for new or recent subscribers to my weekly newsletter, Point Lookout, because it gives you a low-effort way to browse the archives of past issues.
 When you read the tip of the day, if you want to know more, just visit the page indicated by the accompanying link.
 Read what readers say about Point Lookout.